Each day this week Campus

 Farms (Tolleson, AZ)

-and Share Your Strength's No Kid Hungry programs.
-In 2013, a dining scholarship was established to help NAU students unable to overcome the financial burden related to the very basic need for food.
-The Campus Dining team is also working with a student group in the creation of a campus food pantry called Louie's Cupboard.
-Through local sourcing and procurement, we support a number of Flagstaff and Northern Arizona businesses such as the Village Baker, Mission Linens, SCA Tissue, and Shamrock Dairy.
+and Share Your Strength's No Kid Hungry programs with food drives and donations.
+Our local sourcing and procurement policies allow us to support a number of Northern Arizona businesses such as the Village Baker, Mission Linens, SCA Tissue, and Shamrock Dairy.

 While your Campus Dining team works hard behind the scenes, we also count on student

-engagement and enthusiasm to spread the word about what we're doing together on campus.
-We welcome your feedback and efforts to continue to innovate and improve sustainability efforts on the Northern Arizona University campus.
+engagement and enthusiasm to spread the word about efforts to improve sustainability and promote a sense of social responsibility on campus.
+We welcome your feedback and efforts to continue to innovate and improve Campus Dining on the Northern Arizona University campus.